Constitution and Rules

 - The Central Council Representatives shall endeavour to actively represent the Association’s interests and promote a positive working relationship between the Association and Central Council of Church Bell Ringers.

-- This Constitution (including appendices) shall be subject to review every 5 years.
+- This Constitution (including appendices) shall be subject to review every two years.